hashkat/hashkat/docs/tutorial03.md

 # The Random Follow Model

 There are six different follow models in **#k@**, to model how agents chose to follow other agents.
 Each of these follow models will be discussed in their own tutorial, starting with this one relating to the random follow model.
-The input data used to create the networks will be almost the same for each follow model tutorial, so that the results may be easily compared.
-This tutorial should take approximately 20 minutes.
+The input data used to create the networks will be almost the same for each follow model tutorial so that the results may be easily compared.
+This tutorial should take approximately 20 minutes to complete.

-The six **#k@** follow models are:
+The six **hashkat** follow models are:

 * Random
 * Twitter_Suggest